ADAPT: An Autonomous Forklift for Construction Site Operation: Validation and Evaluation

 \subsection{Baseline Data Collection}

 To be able to assess the efficiency, accuracy and general performance of the autonomous forklift during typical loading scenarios, data from manual operation were collected.
 The baseline data was collected through an experienced and external forklift operator with more than 20 years of experience in handling this type of forklift.
-The data collection process was supervised by an engineering team over a three-day period, encompassing a variety of weather conditions.
+The data collection process was supervised by an engineering team over a four days of testing, encompassing a variety of weather conditions.
 The study included multiple test scenarios, covering both loading and unloading from a truck as well as ground-level pallet handling.
 Each scenario was repeated across several cycles to generate statistically significant results.
-Overall, 280 minutes of consecutive driving were collected.
+Overall, over 300 minutes of consecutive automated driving were collected.